"

 Carbohydrates + H20 + enzyme ⟶ monosaccharides + enzyme

-Each of these reactions within the body necessitates the presence and activity of specific hydrolytic enzymes.
-Notably, enzymes remain unchanged throughout the reaction, present on both the substrate and product sides of the equation.
-Factors influencing enzyme activity include pH, temperature, enzyme and substrate concentrations, and cofactors.
+Each of these reactions within the body depends on the presence and activity of specific hydrolytic enzymes.
+Factors that affect enzyme activity include pH and temperature.

-Temperature and pH fluctuations are meticulously regulated within narrow ranges in the body to maintain optimal conditions for enzymatic activity.
-These organic molecules play a pivotal role in the body’s metabolic state.
-During the absorptive or fed state, glucose is the primary energy source, with minimal utilization of absorbed fats and amino acids.
-In contrast, the postabsorptive or fasting state prompts the body to rely on its energy reserves to fulfill its energy demands.
+Temperature and pH are tightly regulated within narrow ranges in the body to ensure optimal conditions for enzymatic activity.
+These organic molecules are essential in maintaining the body’s metabolic balance.
+During the absorptive state (3-5 after eating), or fed, state, glucose serves as the primary energy source, with minimal use of absorbed fats and amino acids.
+In contrast, the postabsorptive (8-12 after a meal), or fasting, state prompts the body to rely on its energy reserves to fulfill its energy demands.

 Proteins